 The pig brain proteome

 Within mammalian evolution, the brain has undergone changes that resulted in increased capacities to process information and perform higher cognitive functions in primates and humans.
 These evolutionary processes not only involve size expansion, but also variation in gene-expression.
-To discover human specific moleuclar features of the brain we need to first identify the shared molecular architecture of the mammalian brain.
-Therefore, in addition to our mouse brain efforts, we included the pig brain to include a brain that in size and structural organization is closer to the human brain than the mouse.
-Many of the pig proteins have high homology with human orthologues allowing us to explore and compare pig and human brain.
-The regional organization of brain anatomy separates the brain into regions, sub regions, nuclei and layers of specialized cells, enabling the specific function of each individual region.
+To discover human specific molecular features of the brain we need to first identify the shared molecular architecture of the mammalian brain.
+Therefore, in addition to our mouse brain efforts, we have included the pig brain as a brain that in size and structural organization is closer to that of the human than the mouse.
+Many of the pig proteins have high homology with human orthologues, allowing us to explore and compare pig and human brain.
+The regional organization of brain anatomy separates the brain into regions, sub regions, nuclei, and layers of specialized cells, enabling the specific function of each individual region.
 Transcriptomic data from the different regions facilitates classification of the regional expression variation within pig brain.
-Here we analyse the pig brain in a similar manner as the human and mouse brain, enabeling transcriptomic comparison between three different mammalian species.
+Here we analyse the pig brain in a similar manner as the human and mouse brain, enabling transcriptomic comparison between the three different mammalian species.

 Regional classification based on RNA expression

-The transcriptome analysis shows that 13097 of the human orthologues (n=14656) are expressed in the pig brain, and 501 of these genes show a regionally elevated expression.
-5014 human genes are missing pig one-to-one orthologue and is therefore missing pig expression data in the human protein atlas, expression data based on pig genes are downloadable here.
+The transcriptome analysis shows that 14101 of the human orthologues (n=15829) are expressed in the pig brain, and 743 of these genes show a regionally elevated expression.
+4261 human genes are missing pig one-to-one orthologue and is therefore missing pig expression data in the human protein atlas, expression data based on pig genes are downloadable here.

 Table 1.
-The 10 regions of the brain and numbers of genes detected above cut of, indicating expression in that brain region, as well as number of genes classified as elevated in each region compared to the others based on transcript abundance in the individual regions (max NX of sub regions is used as representative).
+The 13 regions of the brain and numbers of genes detected above cut off, indicating expression in that brain region, as well as number of genes classified as elevated in each region compared to the others based on transcript abundance in the individual regions (max nTPM of sub regions is used as representative).
 Same classification rules are used for the regional classification as the classification based on tissue types.

 Table 2.
 The 12 genes with the highest level of regional enriched expression within the pig brain and the regional distribution category.
 RS-score (Regional Specificity score) corresponds to the score calculated as the fold change to the second highest region.

 In order to illustrate the relation of the different brain regions, a network plot was generated, displaying the number of genes shared between different regions.
 The majority of group enriched genes are shared between the forebrain regions.
 Cerebellum and basal ganglia are the regions with largest number of regionally enriched genes.
-For more information and examples about the regionally elevated expression in the different regions, please visit the individual summary pages; olfactory bulb, cerebral cortex, hippocampal formation, amygdala, basal ganglia, hypothalamus, thalamus, midbrain, pons and medulla as well as cerebellum.
+For more information and examples about the regionally elevated expression in the different regions, please visit the individual summary pages; olfactory bulb, cerebral cortex, hippocampal formation, amygdala, basal ganglia, hypothalamus, thalamus, midbrain, pons, medulla, cerebellum, spinal cord and white matter .

-The pig brain transcriptomics project is a collaborative project between human protein atlas and the Lars Bolund institute of regenerative Medicine (Dr. Yonglun Luo), BGI-Qingdao, China.
+The pig brain transcriptomics project is a collaborative project between The Human Protein Atlas and the Lars Bolund Institute of Regenerative Medicine (Dr. Yonglun Luo), BGI-Qingdao, China.